Charles P. Eagan: Embalmed Beef Scandal

 One of the challenges facing Eagan was supplying food to soldiers serving in Cuba and other remote locations.
 Eagan's solution was to ship both refrigerated and canned beef to the soldiers.
 Unfortunately, the suppliers of the beef (which were the major Chicago based meat packing companies) provided beef of inferior quality treated with preservatives, compounded by the fact that the canning process had yet to be perfected, so that the vast majority of the beef supplied overseas was inedible when it was received.
 Soldiers who ate the beef were afflicted with diarrhea and dysentery.
 This was widely reported in the press, created great embarrassment for the Army and resulted in a Congressional investigation.

 In testimony before Congress in December 1898, the refrigerated beef was derisively referred to as "embalmed beef" (due to its odor) by the then Commanding General of the Army, Major General Nelson A. Miles.
 General Miles also testified that the canned beef was supplied to the Army under the "pretense of an experiment".
 General Eagan took this statement as a personal insult and openly denounced Miles as a liar when called to testify on January 12, 1899.

 General Eagan was quoted in The New York Times as saying, in reference to Miles, "he lies in his throat, he lies in his heart, he lies with every hair on his head and every pore on his body, he lies willfully, deliberately, intentionally, and maliciously."
 Eagan also said of Miles, "he should be denounced by every honest man, barred from the clubs, barred from the society of decent people, and so ostracized that the street bootblack would not condescend to speak to him", also calling him a "prodigious liar ".

 As a result of Eagan's aspersions towards Miles, who had a long and distinguished military career as well as being a recipient of the Medal of Honor, he was quickly court-martialed for "conduct unbecoming an officer and a gentleman" and was suspended from duty until he retired on December 6, 1900.

 As a direct result of General Eagan's remarks concerning General Miles, he was denied admission into the Pennsylvania Commandery of the Military Order of Foreign Wars.
 He was also expelled from membership in the District of Columbia Commandery of the Military Order of the Loyal Legion of the United States.

-Later life
+Later life and death

 After his retirement from the Army, Eagan pursued real estate and mining interests in Mexico.
 After a protracted struggle with other speculators, in May 1902, Eagan won a case in the Mexican Federal Court which granted him ownership of 2,500,000 acres in western Mexico.

 General Eagan died of heart disease in the Bronx, New York, on February 1, 1919, at the age of 78.